 A parent whose substance use disorder is more recent should produce records, reports and other forms of documentation to prove participation in a recognized rehab and aftercare programs and support groups.
 A court may impose limitations on the time a parent spends with a child, including requiring the presence of a third party to supervise the visit until such time as the parent has established a history of sobriety by testing negative for drugs or alcohol.

 Courts dealing with a parent who recently tested positive for drugs or alcohol may offer a graduated plan beginning with very limited, supervised visitation that can be increased and expanded as the parent progresses through mandatory participation in a recognized rehabilitation program.
 Periodic testing would be required to prove sobriety.

 Of course, the best interests of the child may cause a judge to suspend contact between a parent and a child where the parent demonstrates an unwillingness to stop abusing drugs or alcohol.
 Courts retain authority over custody arrangements, so it is always possible for a parent to later return to court to change child custody.

 Parents need to be open about addiction

-Concerns about substance abuse and its effect on the ability of a parent to care for a child need not lead to long, drawn out battles in court.
-Regardless who initiates it, a frank, nonjudgmental conversation between parents about substance abuse and the welfare of their child may prove to be in the best interest of the entire family.
+Concerns about substance use disorder and its effect on the ability of a parent to care for a child need not lead to long, drawn out battles in court.
+Regardless who initiates it, a frank, nonjudgmental conversation between parents about substance use disorder and the welfare of their child may prove to be in the best interest of the entire family.

 Steve has been writing legal-centric articles for several years now.
 He started working with the personal injury attorney law firm Herrig & Vogt in 2019 as the Content Marketing Manager, which has allowed him to expand on his writing in personal injury, family law, and much more.
 Steve strives to offer the public advice on various laws covering a variety of practices.